K3S/ibmi-ai-workers/quickstart-1-rpg/index.md

 A few notes:

 The `QSYS2.HTTP_POST` SQL service does the HTTPS call.
-It's part of IBM i 7.4 and later.
 Returns the response body as a CLOB.

-The headers are passed as XML, which is the format `QSYS2.HTTP_POST` expects.
-Older versions of IBM i may use `SYSTOOLS.HTTPPOSTCLOB` with slightly different syntax.
+The headers are passed as XML — that's the format `QSYS2.HTTP_POST` expects.

-The request JSON is built with `DATA-GEN` and YAJL — same pattern as the RPG+PHP version.
-The request structure includes the full Anthropic Messages API shape.
+The request and response variables are declared `ccsid(*utf8)` so RPG handles UTF-8 correctly when sending to and receiving from Anthropic.

-The API key is read from the data area at the top of the procedure.
-For production, this would be more sophisticated — per-customer key resolution, decryption, audit logging.
-For the demo, one shared key works.
+The API key is read from the data area.
+For production, this would be more sophisticated.

 **TLS handshake overhead.** Each call to `AICALL` opens a fresh TLS connection to Anthropic.
 That's roughly 100-300ms of overhead per call, on top of the AI's response time.
 For a five-row demo this is invisible.
 For 10,000-row batches it matters — and it's the main reason [the PHP transport layer]({% link why-php/index.md %}) exists.